nottrobin/maas-docs/en/nodes-scripts-cli.md

 maas $PROFILE node-script revert $SCRIPT_NAME to=$VERSION_ID
 ```

-!!!
-Negative "Warning":
+[note=negative title="Warning"]
 The history for later modifications will be lost when reverting to an earlier
 version of the script.
+[/note]

 To download a script, enter the following: